natixnetwork/streetvision-subnet/docs/Mining.md

 Weights should be placed under `base_miner/<detector_type>/weights`.
 If missing, they will be pulled from Hugging Face according to the `hf_repo` field in the config.

+## Training

+To improve beyond the baseline model, experiment with new datasets, architectures, or hyperparameters.

 ## TensorBoard

 Start TensorBoard to view training metrics: